ese-unibe-ch/ese2014-team1/Questions_to_the_customer.md

 * Do you also expect us implement some kind of "documents" function, where users can upload relevant data, like salary statements and other official documents?
 If so, what are the exact specifications, especially concerning visibility?
 * What is a flat identified by?
 A name, or a number, or a thumbnail, or just the address?
 For example in the contexts of: showing a list of search results, showing a list of bookmarked flats, or showing a list of scheduled visits.
 * Should there be a function to report impostors? (e.g. if an advertiser asks for money before a visit)
+* Which features of the platform are available/visible to users who are not signed in?